 Revenues.
-Revenues for the three months ended February 28, 2001 were \$761,618 as compared to \$425,903 for the same period in 1999 representing a 79% increase.
-The increase in revenues reflects the significant growth in the processing and storage revenue associated with the Company's U-Cord/TM/ stem cell program.
+Revenues for the nine months ended August 31, 2001 were \$4,046,906 as compared to \$1,500,269 for the same period in 2000.
+The revenues for the nine months ended August 31, 2001 include \$750,000 from the sale of a Revenue Sharing Agreement and \$3,296,906 in sales from customers.
+Actual processing and storage revenue from sales to customers increased \$1,796,637 or 184%.
+The increase in revenues reflects the significant growth in the processing and storage revenue associated with the Company's U-Cord(TM) stem cell program.
 The Company believes that the growth is a result of its investments in its various marketing programs, including its activities with Lamaze Publishing, and the increased traffic on its updated Web site www.CRYO-CELL.com.
-The upward sales trend has continued into the second quarter of fiscal 2001.
+The upward sales trend has continued into the fourth quarter of fiscal 2001.

 Cost of Sales.
-Cost of sales for the three months ended February 28, 2001 were \$264,448 as compared to \$163,607 in 2000.
-The cost of sales for the three months ended February 28, 2001 and February 29, 2000 represents the associated expenses resulting from the processing and testing of the U-Cord/TM/ specimens in the Company's own state of the art laboratory in Clearwater, Florida.
+Cost of sales for the nine months ended August 31, 2001 were \$1,113,801 as compared to \$641,890 in 2000.
+The cost of sales for the nine months ended August 31, 2001 and August 31, 2000 represents the associated expenses resulting from the processing and testing of the U-Cord(TM) specimens in the Company's own state of the art laboratory in Clearwater, Florida.

 Marketing, General and Administrative Expenses.
-Marketing, general and administrative expenses during the three months ended February 28, 2001 were \$808,948 as compared to \$576,636 in 2000.
+Marketing, general and administrative expenses during the nine months ended August 31, 2001 were \$2,686,896 as compared to \$1,969,202 in 2000.
 The increase reflects, in part, the expenses of additional executive management, market development, lab operations support and clinical services expansion associated with the growth of the Company's cellular storage program.

 Research, Development and Related Engineering Expenses.
-Research, development and related engineering expenses for the three months ended February 28, 2001, were \$17,591 as compared to \$21,191 in 2000.
-The expenses incurred in 2001 reflect the funding of the research project between the Company's a subsidiary, CCEL Bio-Therapies, Inc., and the University of South Florida at Tampa.
+Research, development and related engineering expenses for the nine months ended August 31, 2001, were \$49,409 as compared to \$290,485 in 2000.
+The expenses incurred in 2001 reflect the funding of the research project between the Company's subsidiary, CCEL Bio-Therapies, Inc., and the University of South Florida at Tampa.
 The reduction reflects the impact of previous investments regarding the Company's third generation cellular storage system.